 The basilica's unembellished exterior contrasts with the ornate interior featuring blue Savoy marble columns in the nave, Venetian-enameled mosaics in the apse, and vibrant stained-glass windows that depict the story of Saint François de Sales.

 The Basilique de la Visitation is open to the public every day year-round, free of charge.
 Guided tours are available.

 11. Eglise Notre-Dame de Liesse

-The church is open to the public for visits every day year-round.
+The church is open to the public for visits every day year-round, free of charge.
 Mass is celebrated here on Sundays.